 I could tell you what 99% of organizations do, but I bet you already know the answer!

-Penetration testing is good, but it’s not being utilized well today.
+Penetration testing is good, but it’s not generally being utilized well.
 There are better ways to accomplish the same thing… but that is a topic for a different blog post.